 40+ Years of Wexford Model Railway Club

-Wexford Model Railway Club recently celebrated 40 years of railway modelling in the South East, having been established in 1978.
-The club is one of the largest in Ireland with over 50 members.
+Wexford Model Railway Club and its members have been modelling in the South East of Ireland since the club was established in 1978.
+The club is one of the largest in Ireland with over 30 members.

 Wexford Model Railway Club owes its existence to the endeavours of two local railway enthusiasts; Michael Curran and Vincent Lynch.
 They placed an advertisement in the ‘The People‘ newspaper seeking like-minded individuals interested in starting a model railway club in Wexford during the Autumn of 1978.

 The inaugural meeting took place in Wexford's Talbot Hotel and attracted approximately fourteen interested people.
 The club met in a shared hall in the Presentation school building for its first two years, where the first layout was built, before moving to premises in Stonebridge Lane.
 The club moved to the old Church of Ireland church at Rathaspeck in 1985, which became its home for over twenty five years.